mgorav/faas-router-streamer/README.md

 It worth mentioning, the framework is inspired from "Pipeline architecture".
 The message transport layer is configurable, currently kafka used.
 It will also support standard enterprise integration patterns.

+The framework will also provide consumable streams to framework like Kafka, Spark structure streams, flink etc. Since speed is the key, framework has chosen reactive programing model in combination of RSocket protocol.

 # Tech stack

 - Java 11